-The Department of Environmental Quality completed a source water assessment for the surface sources of our drinking water in August 2000.
-A summary of that report can be found on our website:
+A summary of this report can be found on our website: www.ci.scappoose.or.us

-www.ci.scappoose.or.us

 Back Flow Prevention Device

 The City of Scappoose requires a back flow prevention device on any water service that may be connected to a well, a sprinkler system, or other connection that may result in the pollution of the City's drinking water.
 There is an annual testing requirement for all back flow devices.